aragon/aragon-court/docs/8-testing-guide/readme.md

 These are different from the subscription fees.
 The dispute fees are to pay the jurors for each dispute to be resolved.
 For the testing instances, each dispute costs 30.87 fake-DAI (`30870000000000000000` with 18 decimals).
 Thus, you will need to make a transfer from your account to your Arbitrable instance.
-To do that you can use the Etherscan interface for the DAI instance linked in section 8.1.
+To do that you can use the Etherscan interface for the fake DAI instance linked in section 8.1.

 Finally, we are ready to create your dispute running the following command: